vermad843/Redux/README.md

 .we store the state in the store but when we make it available again to the  components then they are called props .

-.newTodoChanged this is a method to deal with when user type something on the screen but the reducer don't understand methods they only understand actions so we have to convert our methods to action so that reducer can understand it .then reducer will dispatch the info and update the state.
+.newTodoChanged this is a method to deal with when user type something on the screen but the reducer don't understand methods they only understand actions so we have to convert our methods to action so that reducer can understand it .then reducer will dispatch the info and update the store.